Open on Saturday, July 4th, 2020

 The volunteer Board of Directors of Tapestry, which operates the North Mountain Market and Artisans’ Market, is monitoring the present situation with respect to the Covid-19 pandemic and provincial state of emergency.

 We wish to reassure market vendors and artisans that we will do everything we can to enable customers to purchase produce and products from you safely at the United Church in Harbourville on Saturdays.

-Based on the guidelines from the Nova Scotia Public Health Authority and Farm Markets of Nova Scotia, our initial operating procedures are as follows:
+Based on the guidelines from the Nova Scotia Public Health Authority and Farm Markets of Nova Scotia, our current operating procedures are as follows: